orabB/CNG/README.md

 # CNG
-weakly supervised text classification based on class name guidance \n Upload the code after the paper is accepted
+weakly supervised text classification based on class name guidance (Upload the code after the paper is accepted)